eva5covergence/EVA5_AI_Projects_new/Readme/Session15_CapstoneProject/README2.md

 **Our detailed low level design architecture:**

-1) Integration of ResNeXt101 to YoloV3
+1) Integration of Encoder ResNeXt101 to Decoder-1 (YoloV3)

     - Extracted 3 outputs from last 3 blocks of ResNeXt101's last layers from corresponding blocks
     - Pass 3 outputs as input to the YOLO intermediate layers which connects the final output layer of YOLOv3.

+2) Integration of Encoder ResNeXt101 to Decoder-2 (Midas)

+3) Integration of Encoder ResNeXt101 to Decoder-3 (PlanerCNN)